-The Pennypack Airport Connector Trail is a conceptual trail between the Northeast Airport Trail and the Pennypack Trail in northeast Philadelphia The trial runs along some park land and other undeveloped land between the two existing trails through residential neighborhoods.
+The Pennypack Airport Connector Trail is a conceptual trail between the Northeast Airport Trail and the Pennypack Trail in northeast Philadelphia.
+The trail runs along some park land and other undeveloped land connecting the two existing trails through residential neighborhoods.
 The project scored low in project status since it is conceptual only at this time.